pachyderm/docs/content/2.3.x/deploy-manage/deploy/azure.md

       - Pachyderm comes with a [web UI (Console)](../console) for visualizing running pipelines and exploring your data.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up of an Ingress.

-!!!
-Attention
+{{% notice warning %}}
 We are now shipping Pachyderm with an **embedded proxy** allowing your cluster to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy Pachyderm with a Proxy, check out our new recommended architecture and [deployment instructions](../deploy-w-proxy/) as they alter the instructions below.
+{{%/notice %}}

 The following section walks you through deploying a Pachyderm cluster on Microsoft® Azure® Kubernetes Service environment (AKS).